zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

     • The author is creating/accessing a different timeline

     We are not the characters in the novel.
-    We are the authors—accessing the story at any point.
+    We are the authors, accessing the story at any point.

 ═══════════════════════════════════════════════════════════════════════════════
 ```